Used masks fill a garbage can at Salem Hospital on Friday, Aug. 20, 2021. (Amanda Loman/Salem Reporter)

 The average number of Covid patients at Salem Hospital is up slightly from last week.

-Salem Health stopped publishing weekly reports on Covid inpatients on March 25 as the number has continued to decline.
-As of Friday, May 13, the hospital had 17 inpatients with Covid, two of whom were in the ICU, and none on a ventilator.
+Salem Health stopped publishing weekly reports on Covid inpatients on March 25 as the omicron surge began to wane.
+As of Friday, May 20, the hospital had 22 inpatients with Covid, none of whom were in the ICU or on a ventilator.

-Lisa Wood, Salem Health spokeswoman, said the number of hospitalized Covid patients over the past week has remained between 12 and 17, consistent with regional numbers.
-Last week, Wood said the daily number was between eight and 16 Covid inpatients.
+Michael Gay, Salem Health spokesman, said the number of hospitalized Covid patients over the past week has remained between 20 and 22.
+Last week, the daily number was between 12 and 17 Covid inpatients.

 The graph below shows the hospital’s trends from the start of the delta surge until March 25, when weekly reporting stopped.

 Region 2, which is Marion, Polk, Yamhill, Linn, Benton and Lincoln counties, had 36 people hospitalized with Covid as of May 19, compared with 29 the week prior and 22 two weeks ago.